American detained in Russia says he is coughing up blood, has not received medical care - KVIA

 A spokesperson for Reed’s family said his exposure to tuberculosis came late last year, adding that the former US Marine has not received adequate medical care.

 “Trevor Reed was subjected to a lengthy, close-contact exposure to a prisoner who had active TB in December – that prisoner became gravely ill shortly after his encounter with Trevor.
-Despite beginning post-exposure prophylaxis for other inmates, Russian authorities have refused to do the same for Trevor and have thus far refused to test him,” Jonathan Franks said.
+Despite beginning post-exposure prophylaxis for other inmates, Russian authorities have refused to do the same for Trevor and have thus far refused to test him,” said family spokesperson Jonathan Franks.

 “Trevor continues to complain about pain in his chest (related to breathing, not his heart) and authorities continue to refuse him any medical treatment whatsoever.
 Any suggestion by Russian authorities that they have provided Trevor meaningful medical care is patently false,” Franks said.